London's Air Ambulance Charity: Missions and major incidents

-Over the past 29 years, the service has coordinated on-scene medical response to the majority of London's major incidents, including the 7/7 bombings, the Soho nail bombing, the Grenfell Tower fire, the Bishopsgate, Aldwych, Westminster and London Bridge terrorist attacks and Paddington, Cannon Street and Southall rail crashes.
-On 7 July 2005, London's Air Ambulance dispatched 18 teams and flew medical supplies to the bomb sites across London, triaging and treating over 700 patients.
+Previously, the service has coordinated on-scene medical response to the majority of London's major incidents, including the Soho nail bombing, the Grenfell Tower fire, the Bishopsgate, Aldwych, Westminster and London Bridge terrorist attacks and Paddington, Cannon Street and Southall rail crashes.
+For the 7 July 2005 London bombings, London's Air Ambulance dispatched 18 teams and flew medical supplies to the bomb sites across London, triaging and treating over 700 patients.

 Crew

 The helicopter crew consists of a pilot and co-pilot, in addition to an advanced trauma doctor, paramedic and, on most missions, a consultant.
 At night or in adverse weather conditions, the same medical crew operate from a rapid response car, which is driven by the paramedic on blue lights and navigated by the doctor.

 Helipad fire & rescue

 On arrival at the Royal London Hospital helipad, the dedicated helipad ground crew (fire crew) receive the patient and an express elevator carries the patient to the emergency department in two minutes from the rooftop.
 A trauma team of A&E doctors, general surgeons, specialist trauma surgeons, and anaesthetists is assembled prior to their arrival to assess and treat them.

-Whilst able to transport patients by Air, the overwhelming majority of London HEMS patients are transported in road ambulances by London Ambulance Service crews.

-Fire crew must always be present when a helicopter lands or takes off from the helipad.
+The HEMS " Orange " Uniforms are designed for specific medical requirements and manufactured within the UK by ARKTIS Ltd.